Sitwon/sitwon.github.com/_posts/2012-11-12-Red-Hook-Recap.md

 the RHI center to provide bandwidth to the mesh we were rolling out.
 Working together we got the satellite installed and running in record time.
 (No small feat given the weight of the equipment and the difficult roof access.)
-Afterwards, Johnathan and I went out to deploy a new router which provided internet access to Coffee Park and surrounding buildings.
+Afterwards, Johnathan and I went out to deploy a new router which provided Internet access to Coffee Park and surrounding buildings.
 Chris and The Doctor hung back to resolve some lingering issues with the gateway router and continue flashing routers with Commotion.
 By the end of the weekend they must have flashed at least two dozen routers, which were neatly labled and organized to faciliatate a rapid rollout.